alexhwoods/cool-beans-effect/README.md

-# Collector - Bun Monorepo with Effect & Effect RPC
+# Cool Beans - Bun Monorepo with Effect & Effect RPC

 A Bun monorepo showcasing Effect and Effect RPC for type-safe communication between frontend and backend.